Jesse1211/SpringFramework/README.md

 - details for setting and saving data: see inside the file
 - *`publisherRepository.save(publisher);` It MUST be the last one to save. `WHY???`*
 - *Hibernate generates SQL DDL statement for creating database tables and inserting data based on JPA definition - defined below*

+## Utilize H2 database console
+Url: localhost:8080 (port can be found in console output when running the program)
+- in `application.properties`: set `spring.h2.console.enabled=true`.
+- Then output console will print `H2 console available at '/h2-console'.
+Database available at`*<JDBC URL for location of database in menory>*
+- Browse `http://localhost:8080/h2-console/` for login page.
+And make sure the JDBC URL matches.
+- Then able to modify & visualize database.